speed1992/news-alerts/readme.md

 # News Alerts

-This tool informs the user when a new create-react-app version releases using GMAIL/SLACK
+This tool informs the user when a new create-react-app version releases using email and slack.

 ## Installation